On June 7th, 2023, the Bank of Canada (BoC) announced it was raising its interest rate to 4.75%. This announcement comes after a short pause in hikes.

 What is a policy interest rate?

 The policy interest rate is set by a country’s central bank, such as the Bank of Canada.
-The Bank of Canada’s policy rate serves as a reference point for the rates that the banks charge to consumers.
+Its policy rate serves as a reference point for the rates banks charge to consumers.

 These rates affect the interest rates you pay on: